ArunSb28/PalindromeChecker/README.md

 # PalindromeChecker

-Requirements
+**Requirements**
-Java 11
+- Java 11
-Apache Maven 3.5.0 or higher
+- Apache Maven 3.5.0 or higher

-How to Run
+**How to Run**
-Clone the project
+1. one the project
-Configure Redis password in application.yml
+2. Configure Redis password in application.yml
-Build the project
+3. Build the project